NJIT-CS490-SP21/project2-cyp5/README.md

 * A current know problem that I have in my app is when a user logs in with the username, then the username gets appended to the names list that
 I have made in my app.py.
 I have added a logout button on the UI when clicked it clears the names in the username list.
-If the logout button is not clicked by the user after a section then their names will remain in the users list and the next user will able to see the previous user. <b>User using this app have to make sure to click the logout button after each section.<b>
+If the logout button is not clicked by the user after a section then their names will remain in the users list and the next user will able to see the previous user. <b>User using this app have to make sure to click the logout button after each section.</b>

-* For future I want to add
+* For future I want to add a feature where if a win is detected currently it prints out if PlayerX or PlayerO won.
+I want to print out the username of the player on win it winner output.